patrickcping/pingone-go-sdk-v2/management/docs/Subscription.md

 ### NewSubscription

-`func NewSubscription(enabled bool, filterOptions SubscriptionFilterOptions, format EnumSubscriptionFormat, httpEndpoint SubscriptionHttpEndpoint, name string, verifyTlsCertificates bool, ) *Subscription`
+`func NewSubscription(enabled bool, filterOptions SubscriptionFilterOptions, name string, verifyTlsCertificates bool, ) *Subscription`

 NewSubscription instantiates a new Subscription object This constructor will assign default values to properties that have it defined,